Hansmu/docker-tutorial/README.md

 on the official images, to make sure they are well documented and tested.
 They usually work with the official team of that specific software.

-Images have tags ont the Docker hub with which they can be referred to.
+Images have tags on the Docker hub with which they can be referred to.
 E.g. with Nginx 1/1.11/latest/1.11.9 all of these would refer to the same thing during the filming of the tutorial.
 When you're actually using images in your application, then you'd probably want the most specific version.
 Otherwise if you'd specify say just nginx:1, then it'd download the newest version of nginx that starts with the version 1, so 1.X.X.
 But that can lead to inconsistencies during installation.

-The image ID is based upon on the cryptographic sha of each image in the Docker hub.
+The image ID is based on the cryptographic sha of each image in the Docker hub.
 So if you download the latest version using different specifiers, like 1.11, 1.11.9, latest, then you'd get images listed locally that have the same image ID for those three specifiers.
 So it's just 3 tags with the same image ID.
 It's not taking up 3x the space, they're all just referring to the same image that locally exists on the machine.

 Images are made up of file system changes and metadata.
 A Docker image looks like a layer of pancakes.
 It consists of several layers.
 It begins with a blank layer known as scratch.
-Everything set of changes that happens after that on the file system in the image is another layer.
+Every set of changes that happens after that on the file system in the image is another layer.
 The layers have their unique identifiers.
 Each layer does something to the image.
 Each layer gets cached onto the user machine.
 This means that if  different images are using